futurum-dev/dotnet.futurum.webapiendpoint.micro/README.md

 - Global route prefix
 - Global authorization (don't forget to set the *AllowAnonymous* on the individual WebApiEndpoint that you don't want to be secured i.e. *Login* endpoint)

-The class must:
-- implement *IGlobalWebApiEndpoint* interface
+The class must implement *IGlobalWebApiEndpoint* interface
-- be decorated with at least one *GlobalWebApiVersionVersion* attribute

 ** NOTE - there can only be one of these classes. **